 Enter the amount from Schedule 502A, Section C, Line 4.

-Enter the apportionment percentage from Schedule 502A, Section B, percent from Line 1 or Line 2(g).
-If the PTE conducted its business entirely in Virginia and no income was allocated or apportioned elsewhere, enter 100% on Line 7.
+Enter the apportionment percentage from Schedule 502A, Section B, Line 1 or Line 2(h).
+If the PTE conducted its business entirely within Virginia and no income was allocated or apportioned elsewhere, enter 100% on Line 7.